dasramit1987/GLPGDSBA_Dec21_Hackathon/README.md

 First step of model building is to split the data into train and test.
 I use a 70-30 random split using sklearn train test split .
 The below are the Models built:
-Naive Bayes
+1. Naive Bayes
-KNN
+2. KNN
-Random Forest with and without Hyper Parameter tuning Bagging with and without without Hyper Parameter tuning Adaboost with and without without Hyper Parameter tuning Gradient Boost with and without Hyper Parameter tuning LDA with and without without Hyper Parameter tuning Logistic Regression with and without without Hyper Parameter tuning
+3. Random Forest with and without Hyper Parameter tuning
+4. Bagging with and without without Hyper Parameter tuning
+5. Adaboost with and without without Hyper Parameter tuning
+6. Gradient Boost with and without Hyper Parameter tuning
+7. LDA with and without without Hyper Parameter tuning
+8. Logistic Regression with and without without Hyper Parameter tuning

-One important point here is about scaling - Since this is a Survey data already in a scale of 1-10 , and only 2 numeric variables exists, I decided not to scale the data.
-Moreover scaling is needed mostly for LDA/Log Regression but tree based algos work fine without scaling.
-Hence I took the chance.

-Finally ! the Algorithm that worked magic for me - XGBoost
+##### Finally ! the Algorithm that worked magic for me - XGBoost.
+But there are No Free lunches .
+All these tree based Algorithms come with a huge tax on Processing power of your system.
+Since I was using personal laptop for this excercise,